12 February 2003

 Good people.
 Good engine.
 Good food.

-were true.
+It became clear that our good initial impressions of Barbara and her crewwere true.
 This is especially so of the engine; an 8 cylinder Deutz which

 at 320 revolutions pushes us along at 10 knots in a good sea.
 I can hear